osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

   * Should IngestionRequest columns specify data type?
 Would we ever want multiple data types in a column?
 In George's original schema, each DataValue can be a different type, but still could specify intention and check values instead of just deducing from first data value so we can reject an invalid request.
   * Change MongoHandlerBase.generateBucketsFromRequest() to create and populate the correct type of document from within the switch statement by data type?
   * Test framework / client: Change IngestionTestBase.buildIngestionRequest() to build the appropriate DataValue elements, and add test coverage to MongoHandlerTestBase for success and failure scenarios.
+* Handling for list of timestamps instead of startTime/interval/numSamples.
 * Handling for irregular sample intervals.
 How do we accommodate both regular and irregular buckets in mongodb?
 E.g., use a map data structure, mark bucket type as regular or irregular to indicate handling.
 What is impact on query service of having to deal with both?
 Better to have separate mongo collections?
   * Could probably have a new "AbstractBucketDocument" super class with derivations for fixed interval (existing BucketDocument class) and irregular interval following pattern of BucketDocument subclasses using discriminator annotation on subclasses.
 * Implement provider registration API.
 Currently just use integer chosen by client.